Randy Larsen: Talking About Leadership in Troubled Times

 The economic crisis, the housing crisis, the healthcare crisis, the environmental crisis, two overseas wars, the ever-present threat of new attacks on the American homeland—there is no question that we live in uncertain and troubling times.
 This is a time when visionary leaders can mean the difference between success and failure.

-Randall Larsen, who garnered national recognition as an expert in homeland security following 9/11, has dedicated a career spanning nearly 40 years identifying and mastering the skills necessary for superlative leadership.
-With extensive experience in the military, corporate, and academic communities, Larsen has a unique perspective on the challenges today’s leaders face.
-He will educate, entertain, and inspire you as he talks about leadership during troubled times and the necessity of building more resilient organizations.
+Randall Larsen garnered national recognition as an expert in homeland security following 9/11.
+Throughout his exemplary career, Larsen has identified and mastered the skills necessary for superlative leadership.
+From his extensive experience in the military, corporate, and academic & not-for-profit communities, Larsen has achieved unique perspectives and priceless insights on the challenges today’s leaders face.
+He educates, entertains, and inspires as he talks about leadership during troubled times and the necessity of building more resilient organizations.

 Randall Larsen’s leadership resume: